DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 The above function prints the row containing the empty value in the `'IncomeGroup'` column.
 - The row displayed was `'Venezuala'`.
 After doing some research to try and do an imputation of the missing value, it was found that Venezuela is officially unclassified in its income level [5].
-- Therefore, for this columm and value, nothing can be done and is left blank.
+- Therefore, for this column and value, nothing can be done and is left blank.
 <br/>
 <br/>
 ```